All events are free and open to the public unless otherwise indicated in the description.

 Oneonta Region Data – 2022

-(Thank you Sandy Bright!)
+(Thank you, Sandy Bright!)

-2025: Sunday, January 5– Delaware County Region Christmas Bird Count (CBC):
+2026: Sunday, January 4 – Delaware County Region Christmas Bird Count (CBC):

 The Delaware County CBC (NYDE) was established in 2017 following a test run in 2016.
 Our 15 mile circle is centered at Bear Spring Mountain in Walton and extends to Hamden, Downsville and Shinhopple.
 The territory is quite remote and includes steep hollows, forests, river valleys, two villages and sections of the Pepacton and Cannonsville Reservoirs.